m-petersen/vinpetersen.github.io/_drafts/2018-11-29-a-guided-tour-through-a-convolutional-neural-network-part-4.md

 ![conv_backprop_err.png]({{site.baseurl}}/img/conv_backprop_err2.png)
 *Figure 20.
 Computing *$$\frac{∂C}{∂z_{i}^{l-1}}* in a convolutional layer*

 Furthermore, moving backwards through the network, i.e. computing $$\frac{∂C}{∂z_{i}^{l-1}}$$, is also achieved by applying a convolution operation.
 This time a convolution operation utilising the inverted filters is applied to the errors of layer $l+1$.
-Thereby, the pattern described in Fig. 17 comes to use again.
-In other words
+Thereby, the pattern described in Fig. 17 is reproduced.
+In other words.
+If an activation function comes into action during in a convolution layer, the errors are of course also moved backwards through them.

+This concludes the my series about the inner workings of a convolutional neural network.
+In my opinion, these incredibly potent algorithms are far more intelligible than most people think and I hope after this intense reading I could show that in a convincing manner.